 What do antigen test results mean?

 A positive test means that you have the virus in your body and should quarantine.
 Avoid leaving your home and isolate away from other members of your household whenever possible.
 A negative result may be less straightforward.
-A negative antigen test means that the viral protein wasn’t detected in your sample (CDC,2020).
+A negative antigen test means that the viral protein wasn’t detected in your sample (CDC,2021-c).

 If your sample was collected correctly, you have no symptoms, and you haven’t been recently exposed to someone with COVID-19, then it’s unlikely you have it.
-However, if you have symptoms and still get a negative test result, the Centers for Disease Control and Prevention (CDC) recommends that you take a PCR test to get confirmation that you are truly negative (CDC,2020).
+However, if you have symptoms and still get a negative test result, the Centers for Disease Control and Prevention (CDC) recommends that you take a PCR test to get confirmation that you are truly negative (CDC,2021-i).

 How accurate is antigen testing?